Building Altruistic and Moral AI Agent with Brain-inspired Emotional Empathy Mechanisms: Acknowledgment

-\begin{IEEEbiography}[{ }]{Yinqian Sun} is currently an Assistant Professor in the Brain-inspired Cognitive Intelligence Lab, Institute of Automation, Chinese Academy of Sciences (CASIA), China.
-He received the Ph.D. degree from the University of Chinese Academy of Sciences, Beijing, China, in 2023.
+\begin{IEEEbiography}[{ }]{Yinqian Sun} is currently an Assistant Professor in the Brain-inspired Cognitive AI Lab, Institute of Automation, Chinese Academy of Sciences (CASIA), China.
+He also serves as the research fellow of Beijing Key Laboratory of Safe AI and Superalignment, and Beijing Institute of AI Safety and Governance, and Long-term AI, China.
 His current research interests include Brain-inspired Decision-making Models, Brain-inspired Neural Robotics and Embodied AI. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Yi Zeng} is currently a Professor and Director in the Brain-inspired Cognitive Intelligence Lab, Institute of Automation, Chinese Academy of Sciences (CASIA), China.
-He is a Principal Investigator in the Key Laboratory of Brain Cognition and Brain-inspired Intelligence Technology, Chinese Academy of Sciences, China, and a Professor in the School of Artificial Intelligence, School of Future Technology, and School of Humanities, University of Chinese Academy of Sciences, China, and a Founding Director of Center for Long-term AI, China.
-His research interests include brain-inspired Artificial Intelligence, brain-inspired cognitive robotics, ethics and governance of Artificial Intelligence, etc. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Yi Zeng} is a Professor and Director of the Brain-inspired Cognitive AI Lab at the Institute of Automation, Chinese Academy of Sciences (CASIA).
+He also serves as the Founding Director of the International Research Center for AI Ethics and Governance, and Director of the Beijing Key Laboratory of Safe AI and Superalignment.
+In addition, he is the Dean of the Beijing Institute of AI Safety and Governance.
+He is also a Principal Investigator in the State Key Laboratory of Brain Cognition and Brain-inspired Intelligence Technology, Chinese Academy of Sciences, China, and a Professor in the Chinese Academy of Sciences, China.
+His research interests include Safety, Ethics, Governance of AI, Human-AI Super Co-alignment, Brain and mind inspired Cognitive AI Models, Brain-inspired Cognitive and Neural Robotics, AI for Sustainable Development, as well as AI for International Peace and Security. \end{IEEEbiography}